Admission Policy 2021-22

-St Charles’ RC Primary School was founded by the Catholic Church to provide education for children of Catholic families.
-The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and instrument of government, and seeks at all times to be a witness to Jesus Christ.
+St Charles’ RC Primary School, Gosforth was founded by the Catholic Church to provide education for children of Catholic families.
 Whenever there are more applications than places available, priority will be given to Catholic children in accordance with the oversubscription criteria listed below.
+The school is conducted by its governing body as part of the Catholic Church in accordance with its trust deed and instrument of government, and seeks at all times to be a witness to Our Lord Jesus Christ.

 Parishes served by the school

-The school serves the parish of St Charles’ Catholic Church Gosforth
+The school serves the parish of St Charles’ Church, Gosforth, Newcastle upon Tyne.

 Published Admission Number

-The governing body has set its admission number at 30 pupils to be admitted to the reception class in the school year which begins in September 2017.
+The governing body has set its published admission number (PAN) at 30 pupils to be admitted to [the reception year] in the school year which begins in September 2021.

 Application Procedures and Timetable

-Late applications will be administered in accordance with the local authority primary coordinated admissions scheme.
-Parents are encouraged to ensure that their application is received on time.
+Late applications will be administered in accordance with the home local authority Primary Coordinated Admissions Scheme.
+Parents are advised to ensure that the application is submitted before the closing date.

 Admission of Children below Compulsory School Age and Deferred Entry

 A child is entitled to a full-time place in the September following their fourth birthday.
-A request may be made for the date at which a child, below compulsory school age, is admitted to the school, to be deferred to later in the school year but not beyond the point at which they reach compulsory school age, or beyond the beginning of the final term of the school year.
-A child may take up a part-time place until the child reaches compulsory school age.
+A child’s parents may defer the date at which their child, below compulsory school age, is admitted to the school, until later in the school year but not beyond the point at which they reach compulsory school age, or beyond the beginning of the final term of the school year for which an offer was made.
+A child may take up a part-time place until later in the school year, but not beyond the point at which the child reaches compulsory school age.
 Upon receipt of the offer of a place a parent should notify the school in writing, as soon as possible, that they wish to either defer their child’s entry to the school or take up a part-time place.